Avaray/stable-diffusion-templates/README.md

 - [x] Create Workflows for automatic updates.
 - [ ] Add Embeddings to templates.
 - [ ] Create Lite versions (without Loras).
+- [ ] Create Workflow for detecting changes in original Provisioning script.
 - [ ] Find a way to automate the creation and modification of templates so that Playwright isn't needed.

 ## FAQ